Women's College Basketball Schedule

-Partly cloudy skies during the morning hours will give way to cloudy skies and rain in the afternoon.
+Partly cloudy skies this morning will give way to cloudy skies and rain during the afternoon.
 High 51F.
-Winds SW at 5 to 10 mph.
+Winds S at 10 to 15 mph.
 Chance of rain 90%..

-Rain early...then remaining cloudy with showers late.
-Low near 40F.
+Rain early...then remaining cloudy with showers overnight.
+Low 39F.
 Winds SSE at 5 to 10 mph.
 Chance of rain 100%.
-Rainfall around a quarter of an inch.
+Rainfall near a quarter of an inch.

 LSU vs. Virginia Tech at Dallas, 7 p.m.